-The main focus of AES extension has tended to address external factors, such as financial needs and technical abilities.^{10,11} Influencing attitudes, therefore, may be one of the missing ingredients of extension when seeking to increase the uptake of IPM.
-In this regard, Ajzen's13 Theory of Planned Behaviour (TPB) has proven to be a viable predictor of farmer behaviours, and is the dominant theoretical basis utilised in the field.^{14,15} The TPB posits attitudes as resulting from beliefs, multiplied by the evaluation of those beliefs.13 Both knowledge about the theoretical basis of management interventions and belief in its importance and efficacy are necessary to build the behavioural intent to implement measures in the face of uncertainty (Fig. 1).
+The main focus of AES extension has tended to address external factors, such as financial needs and technical abilities. ^{10,11} Influencing attitudes, therefore, may be one of the missing ingredients of extension when seeking to increase the uptake of IPM.
+In this regard, Ajzen's 13 Theory of Planned behaviour (TPB) has proven to be a viable predictor of farmer behaviours, and is the dominant theoretical basis utilised in the field. ^{14,15} The TPB posits attitudes as resulting from beliefs, multiplied by the evaluation of those beliefs.
+13 Both knowledge about the theoretical basis of management interventions, and belief in its importance and efficacy are necessary to build the behavioural intent to implement measures in the face of uncertainty (Fig. 1).
 Knowledge transfer alone may therefore not have a strong effect on attitudes, as it has a weak effect on belief evaluation.
-A growing body of literature supports knowledge exchange as a way forward in building attitudes conducive to uptake of agri-environmental measures, acting on perceptions of efficacy.^{16-18} In the agricultural sphere this may comprise schemes for farmer education and farmer groups operating at a local scale and trialling AES design.9,19-21 Efficacy is also largely interpreted in terms of biodiversity conservation per se as opposed to the potential contribution the enhancement of beneficial invertebrates to crop production in the context of integrated pest management (IPM).22 As yet, practical application of this is piecemeal.23 Here we examine the case of natural-enemy pest control (NPC), whereby engagement and knowledge exchange have the potential to result in improved IPM through greater uptake and implementation of AES options that are effective for conserving carabids.
+A growing body of literature supports knowledge exchange as a way forward in building attitudes conducive to uptake of Agri-environmental measures, acting on perceptions of efficacy, ^{16,17,18} in the agricultural sphere this may comprise schemes for farmer education and farmer groups operating at a local scale and trialling AES design. ^{9,19,20,21} Efficacy is also largely interpreted in terms of biodiversity conservation per se as opposed to the potential contribution the enhancement of beneficial invertebrates to crop production in the context of IPM.
+22 As yet, practical application of this is piecemeal.
+23 Here we examine the case of natural pest control (NPC), whereby engagement and knowledge exchange has the potential to result in improved Integrated Pest Management (IPM), through greater uptake and implementation of AES options that are effective for conserving carabids.